English

 Trident Thermal Conductivity Instrument

-C-Therm’s Trident Thermal Conductivity Instrument employs three methods of thermal conductivity measurement, allowing for greater versatility depending on the TIM sample type
+C-Therm’s Trident Thermal Conductivity Instrument employs four methods of thermal conductivity measurement, allowing for greater versatility depending on the TIM sample type

 Different methods can be applied to measure the thermal conductivity of thermal interface materials, such as the C-Therm’s Modified Transient Plane Source (MTPS) and the Transient Plane Source (TPS).
 C-Therm’s Trident is the perfect solution in this context as it allows for having both methods available in one instrument.